ippas/ld-assoc-explorer/README.md

 # Project title (institute-name-subject)

-## Methods
-The preprocessing of raw SNP
+This project searches associations for a list of snps taking into account associations with nearby SNPs with high LD.

 ## Preprocessing
 Preprocessing of raw data includes grouping snp identifiers by chromosome.

+## Methods
+This sections should be a description of preprocessin and analysis ready to be included in the publication

 ## Analysis
 After preprocessing, we used the UK Biobank Linkage Disequilibrium Matrices available from DATE at https://registry.opendata.aws/ukbb-ld.Details.
 Using this matrixes we find SNP with high LD (> 0.75) for our list of SNP.
-The next step was to search for associations for our associated SNPs.
-To do this, I used the summary statistics api from https://www.ebi.ac.uk/gwas/home.
-I filtered my data for p-value <= 0.05.
+The next step was to search for associations for list of associated SNPs.
+For this purpose, the summary statistics API from [EBI GWAS Catalog](https://www.ebi.ac.uk/gwas/home) was utilized.
+Data was filtered for a p-value <= 0.05.

-*notes: all files included in the repo need to be referenced, either in README or other .md files.
-The analysis has to be fully reproducible, in principle the repo should contain code + description of how to run it while data and results kept outside*
+To repeat analysis you need your list of snps of interest and folder with LD matrixes from UK BioBank (you need to update filepaths to this data in run-analyse.sh file).
+To start the analysis, run the run-analyse.sh file.

 ## About this template
 Directories: